sayoun/pycalverter/README.md

 # pycalverter
-This is a fork from the original bitbucket code
+This is a fork from the original bitbucket code located here: https://bitbucket.org/bayazee/pycalverter